ericsalesdeandrade/number-logic/README.md

 #### Install Python and Virtual Environment
 As a first step you'll need to prepare a Python environment.

-Mac OSX comes pre installed with Python 2.7, but you'll need to upgrade to `Python 3.8.5`
+Mac OS X comes pre installed with Python 2.7, but you'll need to upgrade to `Python 3.8.5`

 You can do this with Anaconda (useful for creating a virtual environment) or just install it directly from the web.
 This link may be useful - https://python.land/installing-python